Know your ass for better sex

 It can take 2-10 hours until it fills up and you have to defecate.
 That means there’s quite a bit of time in between when you eat and when your colon fills (although there are several factors that may affect this).

-Practicing Anal sex and Anal Fisting is all about how well you control the Anus’s sphincter muscles and their stretching.
+Practising Anal sex and Anal Fisting is all about how well you control the Anus’s sphincter muscles and their stretching.
 Your muscles will not progress unless you prepare them and give them bigger resistors from time to time.
-The same goes for fisting, the anus sphincter stretching exercises are the main sources to help them properly stretched.
+The same goes for fisting, the anus sphincter stretching exercises are the main sources to help them properly stretch.

 Relaxation is one of the most important things for the Anal Stretching process to enjoy.
 The anal stretching process is not meant to happen.
 If it hurts, it most likely means that something’s is being done wrong.
 Too fast, going too deep too soon, being too dry or without sufficient previous stretching and all these reasons are the most common causes of pain.